Home Chapter 1 Chapter 2 Chapter 3 Progress

 If you're reading this, that means I either directly sent the link to you, or you search for secrets on small websites.
 Either way!
 I initially made this so that I wouldn't have to worry about character limits or giving access to my messy documents, but I enjoyed putting together a layout for my own writing and thought that this would be a fun secret page.

 You probably don't need to know too much about TGCF to understand this fanfic, although depending on which friends are reading this, you've already seen a bit of why I love Xie Lian so much...
 I'll try to update this draft whenever I can, and I don't mind any feedback or suggestions.
-I want to upload this fanfic to AO3 if/when I ever finish it just for fun.
+I'm slowly uploading finished chapters to AO3.

 I'm trying my best to not write anything that's too out-of-character, although this is also a very self-indulgent fic that I've been slowly working on since the end of October...

-Premise: Set after the novel’s conclusion, this story follows Xie Lian as a series of quiet, unsettling moments accumulate into something he can no longer push away, with the first chapter serving as both a standalone piece and the foundation for a longer narrative.
+Premise: Set after the novel’s conclusion, this story follows Xie Lian as quiet, unsettling moments slowly accumulate into something he can no longer run away from.
+The first two chapters act as both a standalone piece and the foundation for a longer narrative with additional characters.

 • Warnings: